Treatment for Children

 Alternative and Complementary Therapies

 The CERN Foundation is not currently investigating the effects of alternative and complementary therapies on ependymoma.
 However, some patients research these options with the guidance of their physicians.
-Some options include massage, diet and chiropractic treatment.
+Some options include massage or diet.

 Your Child’s Medical Team

 There are several members of your medical team that may be involved in your care.